MediaComem/comem-archioweb/subjects/js/README.md

 <runkit disabled></runkit>

-While seaching for examples on the web, you will stumble upon a strange syntax:
+Modern JavaScript has a new additional syntax for functions which you will encounter more and more on the web:

 ```js
 let divideFunc = (nb1, nb2) => nb1 / nb2;
 ```

-You are facing the new **ES6** syntax for functions called **arrow functions**.
+This is the new **ES6** syntax for functions called **arrow functions**.
 The example above is (mostly) equivalent to writing:

 ```js
 let divideFunc = function(nb1, nb2) {